gruadus/uniswap-trade-parser/README.md

-# FARM Uniswap trades parser
+# Uniswap trades parser

-Looks up the most liquid pools for FARM REWARDS Token and gets all the swaps within a given time period and prints out a .csv files containing relevant information.
+Looks up the most liquid pools for a specified token and gets all the swaps within a given time period and prints out a .csv files containing relevant information.

+**Warning:** this script is not optimized for speed and the resulting .csv files can be very large when parsing large periods of time.
 ## Installing

 0. Clone repository